 4. Designated Subjects Credentials (Cal.
 Code Regs., tit.
-5, §§ 80035 & 80035.5, 80036, 80036.1, 80036.3, 80037, 80037.5, 80038, 80040)87 education."88 The claimant requests reimbursement for activities related to the following designated subjects credentials: vocation education; adult education; special subject teaching credentials in aviation, ROTC, and driver's education; and supervision and coordination of these courses.
+5, §§ 80035 & 80035.5, 80036, 80036.1, 80036.3, 80037, 80037.5, 80038, 80040)

+A designated subject credential allows the holder to teach "designated technical, trade, or career technical courses which courses may be part of a program of trade, technical, or career technical education."
+The claimant requests reimbursement for activities related to the following designated subjects credentials: vocation education; adult education; special subject teaching credentials in aviation, ROTC, and driver's education; and supervision and coordination of these courses.
 The claimant also requests reimbursement for the costs of seeking CTC approval to offer a program for personalized preparation to develop the skills and specific needs of the applicant seeking a designated subject credential.